dionyziz/popow/README.md

 # Non-interactive PoPoWs

-Non-interactive PoPoWs (NIPOPOWs) can be used as succinct proofs in [pegged sidechains](https://blockstream.com/sidechains.pdf).
+Non-interactive PoPoWs (NIPOPOWs) can be used as succinct proofs for multi- currency SPV clients, or in [pegged sidechains](https://blockstream.com/sidechains.pdf).
 This provides secure non-interactive proofs between chains that can be challenged in the case an adversary produces an invalid proof.

 # BIP